bigsk1/podcast-ai/README.md

 ## In Progress

-1. Getting audio clips longer
-2. Audio covers more of the transcript and youtube conversation
-3. Adding Openai
+1. Adding Openai
-4. Adding ollama
+2. Adding ollama
-5. Add web search into fact checking of podcast
+3. Add web search into fact checking of podcast
+4. Add youtube API and add a search feature in header and seperate page for one click podcast generation

 ## Troubleshooting